Tenants affected by the changes

 Welfare Supplementary Payment

-If your Housing Benefit goes down due to Social Sector Size Criteria, you will receive a Welfare Supplementary Payment until 31 March 2020.
+If your Housing Benefit goes down due to Social Sector Size Criteria, you will receive a Welfare Supplementary Payment .

 You don't need to claim the Welfare Supplementary Payment.
-If you qualify for the payment, the Department for Communities (DfC) will pay it directly to your landlord.
-If your Housing Benefit is paid to you, DfC will make the
+If you qualify for the payment, your landlord will receive a payment If your Housing Benefit is paid to you, you'll receive a direct payment.

 Help and advice

-For Housing Benefit enquiries, contact the Housing Executive.
+If you need more information about Housing Benefit, contact the Housing Executive.

-For help and advice on changes to the welfare system, contact the Independent Welfare Changes Helpline.
+For help and advice on changes to the welfare system, contact the Welfare Changes Helpline.